-+ General Competency Exam
+General Competency Exam

 Near the completion of his/her coursework, each student will be required to pass a general competency examination that will cover topics from the core courses completed during the Program.
 An overall passing grade of 80% (equivalent to a B- or better) is required in order to graduate.
 The exam will be administered annually following the end of the spring semester.
 Students who fail the exam will be required to register for and re-take the exam when it is offered during the Summer semester, prior to commencing thesis-related laboratory research.
 Successful completion of the general competency exam is required to begin independent research.
-Student who fail to pass the competency exam after 3 attempts will meet with the Graduate Student Committee to discuss and evaluate their academic progress and may be dismissed from the program.
+Student who fail to pass the competency exam after 2 attempts must meet with the Graduate Student Committee to discuss and evaluate their academic progress.
+Failure to successfully pass the exam on the 3rd attempt will result in dismissal from the program.

-+ Specialty Track Exams
+Specialty Track Exams